-According to Ofcom there are 33.2 million fixed landlines in the UK (including ISDN).
+According to Ofcom, there are 33.2 million fixed landlines in the UK (including ISDN).
 Approximately 7.6 million of these belong to businesses.
 BT is determined to slowly phase out legacy networks and platforms.
-The intention being all customers will migrate all on to the IP network as soon as possible.
+The intention being all customers will migrate to the IP network as soon as possible.

 Businesses that still use ISDN can switch comfortably and quickly to SIP trunking or hosted VoIP with or without BT.
 Their numbers can be ported and retained and the whole service can be set up within weeks.

-Although the BT ISDN end of life is set to 2025, BT have not yet set anything in stone.
+Although the BT ISDN end-of-life is set to 2025, BT has not yet set anything in stone.
 Whilst you’ll be unable to purchase ISDN and PSTN systems after 2020, it doesn’t mean you’ll automatically be switched off.
 BT will NOT turn them off before they have an alternative firmly in place.